pbijdens/centaur-scores/README.md

 A new Flutter project.

+See this [Medium Article](https://medium.com/@colonal/automating-flutter-builds-and-releases-with-github-actions-77ccf4a1ccdd) for information on setting up the build.

 ## Getting Started

 This project is a starting point for a Flutter application that follows the